Headstorm/foundry-ui/packages/hs-react-ui/README.md

 If you're new to React or web development, no problem!
 There are other great open-source tools out there that will have you creating gleaming web apps in a reasonably short amount of time.
 If you haven't already, set up a new React project--a great place to start is [create-react-app](https://create-react-app.dev/docs/getting-started).

-### Install Rasa-UI into a React app
+### Install Foundry-UI into a React app

-Rasa for React is available as a scoped public Node package.
+Foundry for React is available as a scoped public Node package.
 You can use [npm](https://docs.npmjs.com/) or [yarn](https://classic.yarnpkg.com/en/docs) to add the Foundry package to your project.
 From you project's root directory, where the `package.json` file is located, run the command:

 ```
 npm install @headstorm/hs-react-ui